Western Australia Wildflowers Guide: When + Where to See Them

 For a unique station stay experience, you’ll find the eclectic Mellenbye Station just an hour out from Perenjori.

-2024 Update: Unfortunately Mellebye Station is no longer operating – check out the nearby Melangata Station instead which offers a range of accommodation from glamping tents, unpowered camp sites and rooms in the historic homestead.
+2024 Update: Unfortunately, Mellebye Station is no longer operating – check out the nearby Melangata Station instead which offers a range of accommodation from glamping tents, unpowered camp sites and rooms in the historic homestead.

 Wongan Hills